-Power Management Controls Setting Description Note HDD Power Down Disabled 1-15Min When the set time has elapsed, BIOS sends a command to the HDD to may no older HDDs ot support vanced Soft-Off by PWR-BTTN Instant-off Delay 4 Sec.
+Power Management Controls Setting Description No ote HDD Power Down Disabled 1-15Min DeterminationWhen the set time has elapsed, BIOS sends a command to the HDD to power down.
+This turns off the HDD motor. efault me older odel HDDs ty not support s advanced nction.
+Soft-Off by PWR-BTTN Instant-off Delay 4 Sec.
 Turns off the system power 4 seconds after pushing the power button.
 Default Wake-Up by PCI card Disabled Enabled If enabled any PCI interrupt will wake up the system.
-Default Power On by Ring Disabled Enabled The system will self-power on me when the modem is ringing.
-Default Resume by Alarm Disabled Enabled The system ignores the alarm.
-Set alarm to power on the system by the date (1-31) or time (hh:mm:ss).
-If the date is set to [0], the system will self-power on by alarm everyday at the set time.
-Default
+Default Power On by Ring Disabled Enabled The system will self-power on me when the modem is ringing. e Default Resume by Alarm Disabled Enabled The system ignores the alarm.
+Set alarm to power on the system the date (1-31) or time (hh:mm:ss If the date is set to [0], the system will self-power on by alarm everyday at the set time.
+Default by b).